Aircraft Financing Credit Requirements: Complete Approval Guide

 Additional Approval Factors

-• Compensates for higher DTI or lower credit
+- Compensates for weakness: Strong reserves can offset higher DTI or lower credit score

 Aircraft Age and Condition: